 Amazon RDS: Faster, Clearer Database Navigation

-Streamlining form creation and onboarding experience for AWS Relational Database users
+Streamlining database setup and management experience for AWS Relational Database users

 Amazon RDS: Faster, Clearer Database Navigation

-Streamlining form creation and onboarding experience for AWS Relational Database users
+Streamlining database setup and management experience for AWS Relational Database users

 With over 1.1+ million global users relying on Amazon Relational Database Services (AWS RDS) for mission-critical workloads, even small inefficiencies create significant downstream impact, which are reflected in the form creation setup and the database onboarding journey.